Lajatto/lajatto.github.io/sample_page.md

   <li>Gsearch paid sessions bring majority of our web traffic.
 We should invest more here.</li>
   <li>There's a huge gap between sessions and orders.
 Meaning we're not converting enough people from web visitor to customer.</li>
   <li>The lander-1 landing page has a higher conversion rate than the home page.</li>
-  <li>There is a decline in the amount of web visitors that reach our billing page from September to November.
+  <li>There is a decline in the amount of web visitors that reach our billing pages from September to November.
 This also correlates to our sales.</li>
 </ul>